40 Surprising Facts About Saturday Night Live

 Live from New York … Saturday Night Live made its television debut on October 11, 1975.
-In honor of its 45 years of comedic contributions, here are 40 things you might not have known about the legendary sketch show.
+Here are 40 things you might not have known about the legendary sketch show.

 1. Saturday Night Live’s existence is partly due to Johnny Carson’s desire for more vacation days.

 In 1974, Johnny Carson requested that NBC stop airing The Tonight Show reruns on the weekend.
 He wanted to save those reruns for the extra vacation days he was planning to take during weekdays.
 NBC wanted to fill those weekend slots, so they hired Lorne Michaels to develop a show.

 2. Gilda Radner was Saturday Night Live’s first official cast member.

 Radner was the first cast member Lorne Michaels hired.

 3. Saturday Night Live premiered as NBC’s Saturday Night.

 The show was originally called NBC’s Saturday Night because there was already a show titled Saturday Night Live with Howard Cosell on ABC.
 When Cosell's show ended in 1976, Michaels changed his show’s title to Saturday Night Live.